mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 This will cause a main.html file to be created based on the template we provided.
 It will automatically include our bundle and our css file, and append a hash to each of them.
 As long as the files do not change, this hash will stay the same and caching will be possible.
 As soon as one of those files changes, the hash will change and force browsers to reload that resource.

-We will also need to update `App.tsx` to reflect the new location of the production `main.html` file.
+We will also need to update `App.ts` to reflect the new location of the production `main.html` file.
 ```ts

         //serve static home page for all remaining requests